-In addition to being one of Britain’s most acclaimed chefs, Michael is an entrepreneur who has successfully pursued and completed a number of important projects.
-In 2000, he returned to his home town Exeter to oversee all the food and beverage operations at the city’s iconic Royal Clarence Hotel (Britain’s first ‘hotel’ was sadly destroyed by fire in 2016).
+In addition to being one of Britain’s most acclaimed chefs, Michael is an entrepreneur who has successfully pursued and completed several important projects.
+In 2000, he returned to Exeter to oversee all the food and beverage operations at the city’s iconic Royal Clarence Hotel (Britain’s first ‘hotel’ was sadly destroyed by fire in 2016).
 It was at the Royal Clarence that Michael launched the first Michael Caines Restaurant.
 In 2003, he opened and successfully ran a Michael Caines Restaurant at the Marriott Royal Hotel in Bristol.
 A chance encounter with Andrew Brownsword led to a dynamic working partnership, the creation of ABode Hotels, and Michael Caines Restaurants, as well as MC Cafe Bars and Taverns in Exeter, Glasgow, Canterbury, Chester and Manchester.
 His partnership with Brownsword Hotels came to an end when he left Gidleigh Park in 2016 but he did so with many fond memories and wishing Andrew, Christina and the family every success in the future.

 While Michael has been transforming Lympstone Manor into his dream vision, he has found the time to help in the creation of The Coach House by Michael Caines at Kentisbury Grange, North Devon as well as to mentor and advise at the Palé Hall Hotel and Restaurant in North Wales.
 He also opened a pop-up restaurant in Abu Dhabi, Pearls by Michael Caines, which proved a great success.

 Michael was partnered with the Williams F1 Team, bringing his Michelin-starred food and hospitality to the team’s motorhome facility over race weekends.

-Though Lympstone Manor has been the culmination of Michael’s lifelong dream, he is still hard at work on new projects, enthusiasms, representations.
+Though Lympstone Manor has been the culmination of Michael’s lifelong dream, he is always hard at work on new projects, enthusiasms, representations.

 In 2018, Michael was honoured to be named Deputy Lieutenant to the Lord Lieutenant of Devon, Her Majesty’s personal representative.
 DLs are appointed for their work in the county in a number of different fields.
 The citation recounts Michael’s many achievements and says, “Michael is proud to be Devonshire and encourages those in the community to enjoy all that the county has to offer.”